Stamford Bridge (stadium): Alternative sites

-Earls Court Exhibition Centre, White City, Battersea Power Station, the Imperial Road Gasworks (off the Kings Road on the Fulham and Chelsea border), and the Chelsea Barracks were probable alternative sites explored for a stadium rebuild.
+Earls Court Exhibition Centre, White City, Battersea Power Station, the Imperial Road Gasworks (off the Kings Road on the Fulham and Chelsea border), and the Chelsea Barracks were alternative sites explored for a stadium rebuild.
 Under the Chelsea Pitch Owners (CPO) articles of association, the club would however relinquish the name 'Chelsea Football Club' should it ever move from the site where Stamford Bridge exists.
 The club proposed to buy back the freehold from CPO.
 In a vote held on 27 October 2011, its shareholders opted against selling their rights.

-On 4 May 2012, Chelsea announced a bid to purchase Battersea Power Station to build a 60,000-seater stadium on the site.
-They released artistic impressions of the proposed stadium on 22 June 2012.
+On 4 May 2012, Chelsea announced a bid to purchase Battersea Power Station to build a 60,000-seater stadium on the site in conjunction with property developers Almacantar.
+However the bid was not accepted, and the Battersea Power Station site was redeveloped for residential and commercial uses.

 Proposed plan

-On 17 June 2014, club announced that it had commissioned a study of the area from Fulham Broadway to Stamford Bridge and beyond, by architects Lifschutz Davidson Sandilands.
-Later, in December next year, Chelsea announced intention to build a 60,000-seater stadium at Stamford Bridge.
+On 17 June 2014, the club announced that it had commissioned a study of the area from Fulham Broadway to Stamford Bridge and beyond, by architects Lifschutz Davidson Sandilands.
+In December 2015, Chelsea announced intention to build a 60,000-seater stadium at Stamford Bridge.

-On 5 January 2017 Hammersmith and Fulham council approved the rebuild.
-The whole of Chelsea village would be demolished and the new stadium would include a new club shop, museum, a bar, and restaurants.
+On 5 January 2017, Hammersmith and Fulham council approved the rebuild.
+The whole of the Chelsea Village development would be demolished and the new stadium would include a new club shop, museum, a bar, and restaurants.
 The two existing hotels, restaurants, bars and spa would be relocated.

-On 6 March 2017 full permission was given to redevelop Stamford Bridge by the mayor of London, Sadiq Khan, who said the "high quality and spectacular design" would add to the capital's "fantastic array of sporting arenas".
+On 6 March 2017, full permission was given to redevelop Stamford Bridge by the mayor of London, Sadiq Khan, who said the "high quality and spectacular design" would add to the capital's "fantastic array of sporting arenas".